xmehaut/reactjs-typescript-jspm/README.md

 Once done, update the main.tsx file to use MyView.

+	// it is the main entry point called by the html file

+	import * as React from 'react';

-	// react-dom is used to make the bridge between React and the browser DOM import * as React from 'react';
+	// react-dom is used to make the bridge between React and the browser DOM import * as ReactDOM from 'react-dom';
-	import * as ReactDOM from 'react-dom';

 	//notice the use of relative notation for the path import {MyView} from "./myview"

-	// it is the main entry point called by the html file export function main(el: HTMLElement): void {

-    // in this example, we create only  simple div code which will be
+	// in this example, we only create simple personnal component code which will be
 	// put under <div id='content'> </div> defined in index.html

+	var el = document.getElementById("content");
-    var divcode = <MyView foo="not so dummy">  </MyView>
+	ReactDOM.render( <MyView foo="not so dummy"> </MyView>, el);
-    ReactDOM.render(divcode, el);
-	}

 ## Running the application